Arncliffe, New South Wales: Transport

 The Princes Highway runs north towards the city and south towards Rockdale and Kogarah.
 The other main roads through the suburb are Forest Road and Wollongong Road which run south towards Hurstville.
-The M5 South Western Motorway runs south-west towards Beverly Hills, Liverpool and north-east towards Botany and the city.
+The M5 Motorway runs south-west towards Beverly Hills, Liverpool and north-east towards Botany and the city.
 A 4 km tunnel runs partly underneath Arncliffe with entrances and exits on Princes Highway and Marsh Street, near the airport.

-Arncliffe railway station is on the Illawarra line of the Sydney Trains network.
+Arncliffe railway station is on the Illawarra railway line.

 Arncliffe is also serviced by bus routes 473, 420 and 420N operated by Transit Systems.
 Route 473 runs from Rockdale, Bardwell Valley, Arncliffe, Turrella station, Earlwood, Clemton Park, and on to Campsie.
-Route 420 runs from Eastgardens and Mascot to the Sydney Airport terminals, through Arncliffe to Rockdale and on to Burwood.
+Route 420 runs from Mascot to the Sydney Airport terminals, through Arncliffe to Rockdale and on to Westfield Burwood.
 Route 420N is a night version of route 420.